hmedina/Pygments_Kappa_plugin/README.md

 ``pygmentize -f html -O style=kappa_style_edit,full -o foo.html foo.ka``

 As the lexer declares `.ka` as the extension for kappa files, it doesn't have to be specified so long as the input file has that extension.
 The Pygments-provided formatters to `LaTeX` and various image formats are supported.
-However, the image formatters (i.e. `png`, `bmp`, `jpg`) has poor support for coloring text background (see [PR 1374](https://github.com/pygments/pygments/pull/1374)), so for the `kappa_style_edit` the `LaTeX` and `HTML` formatters are recommended instead.
+However, the image formatters (i.e. `png`, `bmp`, `jpg`) has poor support for coloring text background (see [PR 1374](https://github.com/pygments/pygments/pull/1374)) or underlining, so for the advanced styling power the `LaTeX` and `HTML` formatters are recommended instead.

 ## Contents